How we keep your LinkedIn account safe

 - Why we built FunkelOutbound is broken because the prevailing tools force a tradeoff between volume and price.
 We thought there was a third path, signal-based outreach you run yourself, so we built it.

-- A field guide to LinkedIn intent signalsThe 13 signal strategies Funkel watches for, what each one actually predicts, and which combinations produce the highest reply rates.
+- A field guide to LinkedIn intent signalsThe LinkedIn signal sources Funkel watches for, what each one actually predicts, and which combinations are worth testing first.

 - Connection notes that get acceptedA short, opinionated guide to writing the 280-character note that gets a "yes" instead of a "your account is restricted."